Social Enterprise Development Initiative

 We have partnered with 2 organisations from the sector to deliver SEDI:

-- Social Enterprise Australia (SEA), as the SEDI Education and Mentoring Coordinator.
-SEA will steward and coordinate Understorey(Opens in a new tab/window) – a place to learn and exchange about social enterprise.
+- SEA, as the SEDI Education and Mentoring Coordinator.
+SEA is stewarding and coordinating Understorey(Opens external website) – a place to learn and exchange about social enterprise.

 Working with these organisations means we can be more flexible and creative in how SEDI works.
 It also helps embed SEDI in the sector.

-The Department, SEA and IIA are working together to bring all the parts of SEDI together into one program.
-The interests of social enterprises, intermediaries and investors will all be represented in this SEDI team.
+We are working with SEA and IIA to bring all the parts of SEDI together into one program.

 SEDI Grants Administrator

-After an open, competitive grant round for the SEDI Grants Administrator, we chose Impact Investing Australia (IIA) for the role.
+After an open, competitive grant round for the SEDI Grants Administrator, IIA(Opens external website) was selected for the role.

-As the Grant Administrators, IIA will provide capability building grants to social enterprises.
-Each grant to a social enterprise will be up to $120,000 which can be used to buy capability building support, such as:
+As the Grants Administrator, IIA is providing capability building grants to social enterprises.
+Each grant to a social enterprise is for up to $120,000 which can be used to buy capability building support, such as:

 - business planning